-Ok.
+Okay.
 Let's get into this.
 First off, my client list is incredibly diverse.
 Literally early 20's to late 70's and a mix of African, Asian, Caucasian, Middle Eastern, Pacific Islander - literally every race and (almost) every possible hair type.
 Attempting to visually capture what I do and for whom would be an unrealistic, arduous task which I do not have the time for during or after anyone's session.
 To that point, any attempt to post photos online only serves to alienate those who feel they are not equally or at all represented.
-Photos are riddled with bias, something which is necessary to avoid as much as possible.
+Bottom line, photos are riddled with bias, something which is necessary to avoid as much as possible.

 Most importantly though, I work with a number of women who have a variety of personal and private situations - from public personalities to camera shy and Transgender through anxiety, high functioning ASD, pre and post chemotherapy, various forms of Alopecia and Trichotillomania.
 For these individuals, they desperately search online for someone who might be different from the rest and who also just might have a private space which wouldn't cause them the sensory or otherwise emotional distress a typical salon would.
 An Instagram feed full of perfectly styled images is exactly the sort of thing which would likely make them quickly gloss over what I am offering here.
 Above all I respect my clients privacy, confidentiality and anonymity regarding the posting of photos.
-Quite appropriately, their written testimonials have been tremendously helpful in attracting others.
+Quite appropriately, their written testimonials have been tremendously helpful in attracting others like them.

 While online comments are always closed, I encourage any readers to email me their thoughts directly.
 I will always respond in kind.

-© Tom Zappala | All rights reserved | ABN 27 306 081 547
+© Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547